captainbrosset/devtools-tips/src/tips/en/change-color-theme.md

 ---
 title: Change the color theme of DevTools
-tags: ["color", "theme", "customization", "browser:edge", "browser:chrome", "browser:firefox"]
+tags: ["personalization", "browser:edge", "browser:chrome", "browser:firefox"]
 ---
 DevTools supports a light and dark theme.
 You can change the theme based on your preference, to match your browser theme for example.